reef-defi/reef-docs/content/docs/developers/ui_kit.md

 The components can be used to build wallets, block explorers and dapps.
 They handle thigs like account selection, wallets, balances, token holdings, NFTs, various transaction types and events, etc.

+The UI kit comes with an example set for various frameworks, available at [https://github.com/reef-defi/ui-examples](https://github.com/reef-defi/ui-examples)

 A few open-source apps built with the UI kit are:

  - [Reef App](https://app.reef.io) is a wallet, dex and token creator for Reef ([source](https://github.com/reef-defi/reef-app))